alexyuly/ViewScript-Runtime/README.md

 ```

 Your default web browser should open now and show your new project's code compiled and running!

+## Current State

+🎉 **ViewScript v0.0.0** is the **first** and **latest version**, published September 30, 2023.

+ViewScript is currently a limited proof of concept.
+The code examples below demonstrate the range of available functionality.
+ViewScript v0.1.0 is under development to add more capabilities.

 ## Code Examples